BonnerLab/scale-free-visual-cortex/README.md

         - Install Python 3.12.4
         - Create a virtual environment (`python -m venv <path-to-venv>`)
         - Activate your virtual environment (e.g. `<path-to-venv>/bin/activate` if you're using `bash`)
-        - Install the required packages (`pip install -r requirements.frozen.txt`)
+        - Install the required packages (`pip install -r requirements.txt`)

+## Demo (~5 min)

+We provide a simple high-level overview of the analysis in `demo.ipynb` using a small subset of the data.
+After installing this package, simply run the notebook file: this will automatically download ~300 MB of data and run the within- and between-subject analyses for one pair of subjects.

 ## Reproducing the analyses

 > [!IMPORTANT]
 > You will need [access to the Natural Scenes Dataset](https://docs.google.com/forms/d/e/1FAIpQLSduTPeZo54uEMKD-ihXmRhx0hBDdLHNsVyeo_kCb8qbyAkXuQ/viewform) to reproduce the analyses in the paper.
+Specifically, you will need to obtain an AWS credentials file and set the `AWS_SHARED_CREDENTIALS_FILE` environment variable (see Step 2 of Installation).

 `manuscript/notebooks` contains Jupyter notebooks that generate the figures in the paper.